dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

           information lambda-gen function and run it
       - in this case it would also need to understand how state is pushed across
+- this transplanar shared state transversing the metaverse should have lots of repition in structure, including nests closures and shared scopes b/w branches and subgraphs of the metaverse
+  - especially when there are various crystalline elements tiled across metaversal boundaries.
+    - which are technically spaces of various kinds, though i have no idea which)

+### Beings or Entities inhabiting the metaverse

+they could either be restricted or arise from local branches or areas, and capable of moving around locally to some degree
+- or they inhabit the pure metaverse
+  - that is they arise not from any individual universe, but out of some aspect of the metaverse itself

+- (misc) does the metaverse connect upwards to the metaphysical realm?
+  - that is, can you derive/map metaphysics for each universe in the metaverse.
+    - this would be similar to how you can use one math to define other maths ... though apparently you can't. thanks alot Gödel.
+    - am i correct on the incompleteness theorum inferences?
+      - how did i get to this? are there other interesting connections b/w this and Gödel's I. Theorum
+  - but is this "where" the metaphysical realm "is" ??

+### The soul as our map to the universal collective un/conscious

+- if we can view the soul in this way (as a map to the universal collective un/conscious)
+  - then what does that say about those souls who more totally map to the Universal CU/CC
+  - what does it say about those souls who contribute "more" unique nodes to the Universal CU/CC for human culture & knowledge?
+- especially true if the achievement of "perfect" "enlightenment" could be taken to mean obtaining some perfect uniform mapping.
+  - or special states of consciousness could mean that being's mind has pushed it's state outward in the metaverse to indicate some degree of crystallization
+- are there some "realm's" accessible to the minds of each/some conscious beings that aren't so much part of the "physical" universe? in other words

+  if you can actually identify the

 could there be "beings" native moreso to the multiverse and some how they exist out of it (or within it or around it)